cellvia/foldify/README.md

 var stylesAndHtml = curryFolder(__dirname + "/client", {whitelist: ["*.less, *.html"], recursive: true});
 //will grab all .less and .html files into hash, as strings
 ```
-NOTE: due to browserify limitations, in clientside code option properties may not be dynamically assigned, and must occur inline.

 ### blacklist